SQSHBook Resource Guide

 Volunteering for SQSHBook

 Do you have data entry skills or experience?
-Help us clean up our resource entries as a SQSHBook Data Cleanup Volunteer!
+Help us clean up our resource entries as a SQSHBook Data Volunteer!

 Join the SQSHBook Team by applying here.
 We will set up a tutorial with you to teach you how to work with the back-end SQSHBook data using a content management system called Contentful.